ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 Handshake sub-protocol serves two purposes in protocol v4.

-First, it is used to exchange two endpoints' capability information, which allows to introduce changes to protocol v4 without break backward compatibility. (section 2.1)
+First, it is used to exchange two endpoints' capability information, which allows to introduce changes to protocol v4 without breaking backward compatibility. (section 2.1)

 Second, it is used to adjust the behavior of including EFA raw address in REQ packet header (section 2.2)